sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-permissions.md

 The scope of permissions in a role can be limited to one or more inventory folders.

-- Users can apply the *Add Folder* button in the right upper corner of the view to select an inventory folder and to specify recursive use.
+- Users can apply the *Add Folder* button in the upper-right corner of the view to select an inventory folder and to specify recursive use.
 - Users can add any number of inventory folders to a role.

 ## Permission Tree